sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/02_javascript/workspaces-js.md

 const workspace = await glue.workspaces.createWorkspace(definition);
 ```

 *If you insert an empty [`Column`](../../../../reference/glue/latest/workspaces/index.html#Column), [`Row`](../../../../reference/glue/latest/workspaces/index.html#Row) or [`Group`](../../../../reference/glue/latest/workspaces/index.html#Group) element in a Workspace (without a window as its content), it will be visually represented in the Workspace as an empty space with a grey background and a button in the middle from which the user will be able to add an application.
-The user will not be able to move or close this empty element.*
+The user won't be able to move or close this empty element.*

 #### Workspaces Builder API